This article may contain compensated links. See our full disclosure here

 The best way to get to Verona from Milan is by train.
 There are two types of train, and trains leave regularly (about every half hour) from Milano Centrale (try saying that without singing) and we recommend pre-buying your train tickets, especially if you want to go with the faster, Frecce option.

-The fastest option for getting to Milan is on the Frecca Rossa, one of the types of High Speed train in Italy.
+The fastest option for getting to Milan is on the Frecca Rossa, one of the types of High-Speed train in Italy.
 The journey on these is 1 hour 15 minutes, but depending on when you book may cost you double than an ordinary Regionale train.
 We recommend booking well in advance for discounted fares.
+We like to use Omio for booking train tickets.

 The Regionale trains are regular local trains and take about 1 hour 50 minutes from Milano Centrale to Verona.
 We took a Regionale train, which proved to be a mistake as unfortunately we were confined to going to Verona on a Saturday as my fiance’s sister works during the week in Milan.